Music therapy for children with autism and related conditions

 Janet McLachlan MA(Hons), PGDipMT (Nordoff-Robbins)

-Janet is Head Music Therapist (Greater Glasgow) for Nordoff Robbins Scotland, having worked with the charity since August 2003 as a clinician, staff and services manager and placement supervisor.
+Janet is a facilitative music therapist for Nordoff Robbins Scotland, having worked with the charity since August 2003 as a clinician, staff and services manager and placement supervisor.
 She currently provides music therapy to Robin House Children’s Hospice and to a specialist autism centre New Struan School.
 Her clinical experience encompasses work in the fields of complex additional support needs, adult mental health and dementia care.
 Janet’s work has been presented widely, including at the International Congress of Palliative Care, the British Association of Music Therapy conference and the Annual National Conference for Specialist Psychiatric Registrars in Learning Disability.

 Gráinne Foster MPhil, MSc (Nordoff Robbins), BA (Mod) Hons, LRIAM